Skip to Main Content

 Is there security?

-We do NOT have a clear bag policy—all types of bags are allowed and all are subject to search.
+Yes, all Conference attendees will be required to pass through security (and magnetometers) upon entry.
+We do NOT have a clear bag policy—all types of bags are allowed and are subject to search.

 Is there a coat check available?

-Yes, two coat checks will be available:
+Yes, two coat checks will be available (and both accept luggage):

 • North Lobby, near the Help Desk